weltliteratur/vossanto/special_cases.md

 - Even \[Michael\] Jordan isn't always Jordan.
 The last time he retired, to play baseball, the Chicago Bulls' owner, Jerry Reinsdorf, called him the Babe Ruth of basketball.
+- And the anticipated return of Jordan, whom the Bulls' coach, Phil Jackson, called ''the Michelangelo'' of basketball, created mere frenzy in Chicago.
 - "Some people say Claire Shulman is the **Golda Meir** of *Queens*. [...]
 I say Golda Meir was the **Claire Shulman** of *Israel*."
 - 'I'm like **David** fighting the **Goliath** of *the beauty industry*,'' she said in a recent interview.
 - Climbing harnesses are the *new* **Guy Fawkes mask** of *Portland protest*
 - witzig/sarkastisch:
   - Norwegen ist das Schweden Skandinaviens.
   - Ich bin der deutsche Rainald Götz.
   - I have myself heard the Dutch described as the Chinese of Europe.

+- reflecting on (Michael Jordan) VA:
+  - Long list of people and some nonhumans are acclaimed as the Michael Jordans of their fields, including billiards champion Sang Chun Lee, speller Jody-Anne Maxwell, lacrosse player Gary Gait, rodeo rider Ty Murray and rodeo bull Bodacious; photos (S)
+  - One frequent fallback, which comes in handy when covering esoteric events, is to describe someone as ''the Michael Jordan'' of his or her sport.